-Nori no Tsukudani is a popular food in Japan that is perfect as an accompaniment to rice, providing a rich, savory taste of the sea.
-Although you may not be familiar with the black color of nori seaweed, you will be pleasantly surprised by its deliciousness once you try it.
+Nori no Tsukudani is a popular Japanese rice topping that offers a rich, savory taste of the sea.
+Although its dark appearance—derived from nori seaweed—might seem unfamiliar, you will likely be pleasantly surprised by its umami-rich flavor once you try it.

 Jump to: